United Nations Security Council: G4 proposal

-The permanent members, each holding the right of veto, announced their positions on Security Council reform reluctantly.
-The United States has unequivocally supported the permanent membership of Japan and lent its support to India and a small number of additional non-permanent members.
-The United Kingdom and France have essentially supported the G4 position, with the expansion of permanent and non-permanent members and the accession of Germany, Brazil, India and Japan to permanent member status, as well as an increase in the presence of African countries on the council.
+The permanent members have announced their positions on Security Council reform reluctantly.
+The United States has supported the permanent membership of Japan and lent its support to India and a small number of additional non-permanent members.
+The United Kingdom and France have essentially supported the G4 position, with the expansion of permanent and non-permanent members and the accession of Germany, Brazil, India, and Japan to permanent member status, as well as an increase in the presence of African countries on the Council.
 China has supported stronger representation of developing countries and has firmly opposed Japan's membership.